Usual, Customary, and Reasonable Fees

 What Is UCR?

 UCR stands for Usual, Customary, and Reasonable and is a way of reimbursing claims based on the actual costs of procedures in a geographic area.
-When it is used in pet insurance, it is similar to the way UCR is used for dental insurance.
+When used for pet insurance, it is similar to the way UCR is used for dental insurance.

-Actual costs tend to recognize not only the relative veterinary costs where you live (for example, veterinary care in New York City is more expensive than in Des Moines) but also allows for higher costs for emergency care (emergency facilities are usually more costly than your family vet clinic because they are 24/7 and 365 days a year) and veterinary inflation over time.
+Actual costs tend to recognize not only the relative veterinary costs where you live (for example, veterinary care in New York City is more expensive than in Des Moines) but also higher costs for emergency care (emergency facilities are usually more costly than your family vet clinic because they are open 24/7) and veterinary inflation over time.

 ASPCA Pet Health Insurance is an example of one company that uses UCR to reimburse claims.